alexandruakkol/Nowreports_AI/README.md

 Hybrid retrieval and switch to a finetuned bge-m3 embedding model.

-Availability and performance of the webserver, Milvus vector database (on Docker) and API module are being monitored by Uptime Robot.
+Availability and performance of the webserver, Milvus vector database (on Docker) and API module are being monitored by Uptime Robot through the testing endpoints.